 The participants will have the opportunity to review the digitized cases (virtual microscopy) four weeks prior to and four weeks after the course.

-Professor of Pathology, Vice-Chairman of the Department of Pathology, Universitätsklinikum Erlangen, Germany
+Vice-Chairman and Professor of Pathology, Department of Pathology, Universitätsklinikum Erlangen, Germany

 Professor of Pathology, Department of Pathology,